F13crack/SaveTool/README.md

 # SaveTool
  A tool for managing and saving code snippets and other stuff.
 ### History
-I wrote this "masterpiece" ;p during my Apprenticeship.
+I wrote this "masterpiece" ;) during my Apprenticeship.
 I wanted to save a code-snippet from one of my projects, but I didn't want to use a txt file and especially not paper.
 So I made a tool for purpose.

 > [!IMPORTANT]